iondv/framework/docs/en/2_system_description/metadata_structure/meta_security/meta_security.md

   * portal module: `sys:::url:portal/*`
   * geomap module: `sys:::url:geomap/*`

+## Types of rights

 #### "Read"

-`read` - is the right to view information on class objects.
-It sets the permission to view the class objects as read-only and prohibits the creation/editing of objects.
+`read` - is the right to view information about class objects.
+It sets the permission to view the class objects as "read-only" and prohibits the creation/editing of objects.

 ```
 - id: Users